Latamila/desafio-dio-dp100/README.md

-# Verify the files have been downloaded
-for root, directories, filenames in os.walk(download_folder):
-    for filename in filenames:
-        print (os.path.join(root,filename))

-## 1.7 Treinar um modelo de Regressão

 Now we'll create a Python script containing the code for our experiment, and save it in the experiment folder.

 Note: running the following cell just creates the script file - it doesn't run it!